feapaydin/rubygpt/README.md

 # RubyGPT

-This gem aims to provide an easy-to-use Ruby wrapper for all modules of OpenAI's GPT API.
+This gem aims to provide an easy-to-use Ruby wrapper for all modules of OpenAI's ChatGPT API.
 It is designed to be simple and easy to use, while also providing a high level of customization.
 It is also aiming to work efficiently in Ruby on Rails applications.

 ### Capabilities